cuplsensor/cuplcodec/docs/specification/features.rst

    An RTOS is not appropriate for this application.
 It will significantly increase the memory footprint.
    It will add complexity and make power consumption more difficult to control.

-.. feat:: Serial
-   :id: CODEC_FEAT_38
-   :status: complete
-   :links: CODEC_SPEC_3

-   An 8 character serial string uniquely identifies the encoder instance.
-More generally this will identify the hardware that the encoder is running on.
-Characters from the base64 dictionary are recommended for these are URL safe.

 .. feat:: Status updates once per loop
    :id: CODEC_FEAT_39